-Original research papers, review articles, rapid communications, discussions of previously published articles in JSV, book reviews and Virtual Special Issue papers.
+Original full length articles, review articles, rapid communications, discussions of previously published articles in JSV and commentaries in response to discussions, book reviews and Virtual Special Issue papers.
 Authors are advised that papers whose contribution is not concerned with fundamental issues in sound and vibration are not normally accepted; such material should be directed to more appropriate publications.

 Papers published in JSV should contain new results, of potentially wider application than the specific situation reported; otherwise they should contain new insights of value to the acoustics and vibration community (for example by synthesizing material from traditionally separate fields), or provide authoritative reviews of progress in a defined area.
 Each paper submitted for publication is normally subject to review and criticism by two independent, anonymous referees, and authors are provided with copies of these reviews so that they can make revisions and improvements to their manuscripts before publication.
 For more information about how the peer review process is conducted for this journal, please take a look at the 'Peer review policy statement' here The normal time limit for the submission of an author's revised manuscript is three months; revised manuscripts received after this time may be considered as new submissions and subject to full re-review.

 Authors should aim to produce a manuscript that can be reviewed on its own, without assuming that earlier or later parts will be published.
 The Editors strongly encourage authors considering the submission of multiple papers (eg: Part I, Part II, etc.) to instead combine them into one paper - in such cases this is a common recommendation of the reviewer(s).
 Alternatively, authors may choose to submit the respective parts sequentially, once the outcome of the review of the earlier manuscript is known.
 Authors in any doubt should contact the editor to whom the submission will be made.